 The Imprivata Report on the Economic Impact of Inefficient Communications in Healthcare

-Nearly $1 million could be saved per hospital per year by using secure text messaging for clinical communications during three critical workflows: patient admissions, coordinating emergency response teams and patient transfers.
+Nearly $1 million could be saved per hospital per year by replacing pagers with secure text messaging for clinical communications during three critical workflows: patient admissions, coordinating emergency response teams and patient transfers.

 This is one of the key findings of a recent Imprivata-sponsored study by the Ponemon Institute titled “The Imprivata Report on the Economic Impact of Inefficient Communications in Healthcare,” which surveyed more than 400 U.S. care providers to quantify the productivity and economic impact that the continued reliance of pagers and other outdated communications technologies has on the healthcare industries.